cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/advanced-feature/multi_service.md

 But when using this option, the following must be noted:

-When `server.WithRefuseTrafficWithoutServiceName` option is enabled, an error will occur if the server receives requests for the following cases with a message "no service name while the server has WithRefuseTrafficWithoutServiceName option enabled":
+When `server.WithRefuseTrafficWithoutServiceName` option is enabled, an error will occur if the server receives requests in the following cases with a message "no service name while the server has WithRefuseTrafficWithoutServiceName option enabled":
 - Client uses the older kitex version (< v0.9.0), which does not support multi-service feature
 - The transport protocol of a request is not TTHeader (kitex pb's transport protocol enables TTHeader by default)

 ### Combine Service
-Please note that if you register combine service (generated using -combine-service flag), **only one service (= combine service) can be registered on a server**.
+Please note that if you register combine service (codes are generated using -combine-service flag), **only one service (= combine service) can be registered on a server**.
 Otherwise, you'll receive an error message saying "only one service can be registered when registering combined service".